Welcome to Bermuda!

 Pompano Beach Club

 Pompano Beach Road, Southampton Parish.
 Reached from Middle Road.
-Located west of and not far from the Port Royal Golf Course, in an area once named the Overplus.
+Located west of and not far from the Port Royal Golf Course.
 Phone (800) 343-4155 in the USA or Canada or (441) 234 0222 directly.
 E-mail info@pompano.bm.
 Offers all-inclusive rates on application.
 74-room hotel, family-owned since 1956, originally as Bermuda's first fishing club, named after the pompano game fish prolific in these parts.
 It has expanded appreciably since.
 It celebrated its 55th anniversary in 2011.
 Has many repeat guests and long-serving staff.
-Taxi fare from/to airport from $38 per taxi for 1-4 passengers or from $48 for 5-6 passengers.
 Managing Director Tom Lamb III and his brother Larry are owners Offers dramatic ocean views from the main clubhouse and all guest rooms.
 With two fine restaurants, pool, its own private South Shore beach, fitness center, bar and much more.
 A spectacular location, in gorgeous turquoise waters, for the non-disabled.
 The two tennis courts are clay.
 It is on its own private road well away from all the noise of traffic, so it offers peace and tranquility.
 The 8 bus route is on the main Middle Road a mile away and if you stay here a courtesy shuttle bus from the hotel will take you there or collect you to and from the bus stop at the junction of Middle Road and Pompano Beach Road.

 Pompano Beach